JazzMaster/MasterMyVMs/README.md

 (Most of the other mainboards are for INTEL or RYZEN or older AMD cpus)

 You will find VM-u-lation "extremely difficult" if you use an outdated mobo and CPU combo.

 Your host HAS TO SUPPORT the instruction set common to core2duo/penryn (and AMD ssev4) for this to work.
 While some registers wont be supported due to compatibility(core2duo are not there on amd), most of them MUST BE SUPPORTED.
 SIERRA and MOJAVE WILL NOT WORK OTHERWISE!!!
 (This is due to APPLE trying -and failing- to lock your CPU out)

 AMD GIGABYTE UD3R (verison X,Y,Z):
 (not "officially supported" to run linux- use iommu=soft and "disable iommu in bios" to get it going)

-When you want VFIO:
+#### When you want VFIO:

         Turn IOMMU on in the bios

-THEN pay close attention to GRUB boot option:
+THEN pay close attention to GRUB boot options as indicated in the VFIO files.

-        iommu=fullflush amd_iommu=pt

 USB3 / IOMMU will not work correctly if you use the stock 'iommu=on' option on these board(s).
 The software option in GRUB doesnt enable VFIO correctly "but will boot".